Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 Active namespace is "demo".
 ```

-20. Check the pods in the active namespace
+20. Check the pods in the active namespace:

 ```
 kubectl get pods